dfns/dfns-api-docs/api-docs/assets/ReadAssetAccountBalanceById.md

  * as API Key: asset_accounts:get_balance
  * as Employee Auth: asset_accounts:get_balance

-Get the balance of the `AssetAccount` with its `assetAccountId`.
+Retrieves the balance of the `AssetAccount` by its `id`.
 Returns an instance of `AssetAccountBalance`.

 ### Input Query Parameters
 * Path parameter `assetAccountId`: undefined